Definitions and exceptions

 While the previous reference section covered the

-declaration of scopes (introduced by declaration scope Foo
+declaration of scopes (introduced by declaration scope Foo) that have to be done once

 for each scope in the codebase, this section covers the definition of scope